tis-lab/tox-class/docs/index.md

 |4:00pm |  | Optional: Knowledge-sharing session / Q&A |

 #### Privacy
 \* This tutorial is scoped for public data and communications only.
-If have any questions about the suitability of these technologies for your particular project at your institution, please contact them.
-At OHSU, the right place to ask is the information technology group: [https://o2.ohsu.edu/information-technology-group/contact-us.cfm](https://o2.ohsu.edu/information-technology-group/contact-us.cfm)

 ### Contact us
 For questions, contact us at [melissa.haendel@oregonstate.edu](mailto:melissa.haendel@oregonstate.edu)